 There were two major obstacles when trying to make a money origami kusudama flower.
 The first is that the dollar bill is a rectangular shape, where the instructions for a basic kusudama flower specify that you use square paper.
-The second is that it's really frowned upon to deface US currency, so you can't just glue the petals of the flower together like you would in a regular kusudama flower.
-So, this tutorial uses a slightly different folding technique and keeps the flower petals together with paper clips so it can easily be taken apart and spent by the recipient.
+The second is that it's frowned upon to deface U.S. currency, so you can't just glue the petals of the flower together like you would in a regular kusudama flower.
+This tutorial uses a slightly different folding technique and keeps the flower petals together with paper clips so it can easily be taken apart and spent by the recipient.

 01 of 07